-Placentia, CA Compan 1994 Year Company Founded: Total Number of Facility locations in 2 California ocations in 2 2 acility locations in acility loc Facility location(s) where training will occur Placentia (Orange) San Diego (San Diego) 3 / ') where training) where tr • ,
+Year Company Founded: 1994 Company Headquarters: Single location Placentia, CA Total Number of F California acility loc ations in 2 Facility location(s will occur ) where tr aining • Placentia (Orange) San Diego (San Diego)

 Nature of Business: Cannon Building Services, Inc. (CBS) is a general contracting construction and engineering company that designs, manages, and constructs projects of all sizes and complexities with a particular expertise in successfully executing plant shutdowns and turnarounds for life science, biotech and pharmaceutical companies.
 CBS crews work 24-hours a day until critical plant turnarounds are complete.
 The Company is recognized for its expertise in cleanroom, healthcare center, and lab facility renovation/construction.
 Customer Base: CBS collaborates with building owners, architects, engineers and end-users to bring construction innovation to every project.
 The Company specializes in design/build projects for its three core markets of life science, healthcare, and commercial/Industrial companies.
 The Company's customer base includes life science, biotech and pharmaceutical companies in California including: Allergan, Edwards Lifesciences, Gilead Sciences, and Quest Diagnostics.
 Business / Industry Needs / Changes CBS has experienced steady growth over the last two years in both the size and type of projects it manages.
 To address the challenges of managing its growth, the Company has increased its workforce, invested in new software technology, and implemented new processes and procedures to ensure the ability to maintain a consistent product that meets clients' needs.